PASSIONLab/CombBLAS/FAQ.md

 ---

 ## How are you counting the number of edges traversed in Graph500?
-Is this still using the original verify.c file provided with the reference version of the Graph500 benchmark and passing in the parent tree?

 It is calculated by summing the degrees of the discovered vertices using EWiseMult(…) followed by a Reduce(…).
 Degrees are pre-symmetrization (original edges), so we're not over-counting.
 However, we count self-loops and duplicates as mentioned in the benchmark specs.